Kimserey/BlogArchive/x.md

-# Understand the difference between Inline and Direct in WebSharper JS translation
+# Understand the difference between Inline and Direct attributes in WebSharper

 In WebSharper, in order to reference JS code in our web app we define a placeholder function which will be replaced by our JS code during translation.